Astra (missile): Astra Mark-1

 Astra Mk-1 is 3.6 m long with a diameter of 178 mm and weighs 154 kg.
 It uses mid-course inertial guidance driven by fibre-optic gyroscope with terminal guidance through active radar homing.
 It is capable of receiving course corrections through a secure data link.
 The missile's active radar seeker, with a homing range of 25 km, was originally designed by Russia's Concern Morinformsystem-Agat for the R-77 missile but manufactured within India.
 The seeker can lock-on to a target with a radar cross section of 5 square metres from a distance of 15 km and enables off-boresight launches up to an angle of 45°.
 Some tests in 2017 and 2018 validated an indigenous seeker replacing the earlier seeker.
-It is an improved active Ku, X band monopulse radio-frequency seeker developed by Research Center Imarat.
+It is an improved active K_{u}, X band monopulse radio-frequency seeker developed by Research Center Imarat.

 Astra Mk-1 is equipped with electronic counter-countermeasures to allow operation even during enemy attempts to jam the seeker using electronic countermeasures.
 It carries a 15 kg high explosive pre-fragmented warhead activated by a DRDO-developed laser proximity fuse.
 It uses a smokeless solid fuelled motor that can propel the missile to a speed of Mach 4.5 and allows operation from a maximum altitude of 20 km.
 Its maximum range is 20 km in tail chase mode and 110 km in head-on chase mode.
 The maximum range is achieved when the missile launched from an altitude of over 15 km.
 However, the maximum range of the missile when fired from an altitude of 8 km drops to 44 km and when launched from sea level, the range drops further to 21 km.
 The seeker of the missile has a search range of 25 km.
 The airframe can also handle up to 40g of lateral acceleration (latax).
 It can be launched in both autonomous and buddy mode operation and can lock on to its target before or after it is launched.
+The missile is designed for high off-boresight launches beyond 45°.

+It can be launched in both autonomous and buddy mode operation and can lock on to its target before or after it is launched.
+The missile is designed for high off-boresight launches beyond 45°.

+During an interview in January 2026, a DRDO official said the missile was fired from the LCA Tejas in 2025 where the target was detected at 140 km and was engaged at a range of 110 km.
+The missile has already completed over 50 live firing trials.
+Further, the officials explained that following extensive feasibility talks between DRDO and Air Force officials after 2025 India–Pakistan conflict, the range of the existing missiles is being enhanced to 160 km.

+The Astra Mark-1 is offered to substitute for the R-77 on the Su-27, Su-30, Su-35, and MiG-29.